Frequently Asked Questions About The Meeting House

 Meeting House attracts a diverse community of students from a wide range of schools throughout Manhattan.
 Many of the children who attend our groups are succeeding in mainstream, general-education settings but would benefit from the small group structure of an after-school program designed and run by specialists who can help further socialization and communication skill development.
 We also serve students from public school inclusion programs and schools that serve students with learning differences.
 Some of the children have previously been involved in individual therapies.
 Activities at The Meeting House are designed to improve their ability to form friendships and build community in a recreational group setting.

 Children who are appropriate for the program are those who:

 — Can successfully participate in a group with a teacher-to-student ratio of 2 teachers to 12 children.

-— Are 6–12 years old for the elementary school Afterschool program or 6-7 years old for the Juniors afterschool program.
+— Are 6–12 years old for the elementary school Afterschool program or 4 to 6 years old for the Juniors Afterschool program.

 — Need to work on specific social skills in a small group setting such as:

 — Improving eye contact (initiating, sustaining and maintaining)